 The Latin phrases distinguishing the levels of performance recognized by medieval universities have come to be used to honor modern graduates as well.
 An undergraduate student who completes degree requirements with a grade point average from 3.5 to 3.74 shall be granted a diploma cum laude (with praise).
 An undergraduate student who completes degree requirements with a grade point average of 3.75 to 3.89 shall be granted a diploma magna cum laude (with great praise).
+An undergraduate student who completes student who completes degree requirements with a grade point average of 3.9 shall be granted a diploma magna cum laude (with great praise).
 An undergraduate student who completes degree requirements with a grade point average of 3.9 or higher shall be granted a diploma summa cum laude (with greatest praise).